nhsconnect/FHIR-NOO-API/index.md

 {% include important.html content="This site is under active development by the interoperability messaging team and is intended to provide all the technical resources you need to successfully deploy a National Data Opt-out Programme Profile.
 Some areas are being formulated and iterative updates to content will be added on a regular basis." %}

-{% include warning.html content="This site is provided for information only and is intended for those engaged with NHS Digital in the development of the National Data Opt-out Programme FHIR&reg; API.
-It is advised not to develop against these specifications until a formal announcement has been made." %}

 # Background #

 The National Data Opt-out Programme (NDOP) is a product of the National Data Guardian (NDG) review on data security and how individuals' data is used and shared by healthcare organizations.
 NDOP has been created to provide a model that will allow each individual patient to have control over specific data, being able to choose the purposes for which data can be shared.